-- Maine's 2020 VMT was approximately 12.48% lower than 2019 levels, and 2021 VMT rebounded to just 3% below that experienced in 2019.
-Still, some highway corridors were lagging in the amount of recovery.
-Most notable among those corridors is I-295 where volumes in 2021 were still around 10% below 2019 volumes.
-The I-295 corridor and other corridors that traditionally carry commuters to their office jobs in urban centers have seen reduced commuting traffic due to an increase in telework (people working their jobs from home).
-There was some evidence that recreational travel and immigration helped to buffer the losses on commuter corridors, however.
-This trend appears to be continuing in 2022, with 2022 VMT similar to 2021 levels, but still lower than that of 2019. - Maine's economy has been and will continue to be affected by Covid-19 economic impacts on both businesses and citizens' household finances.
-The latest economic forecasts indicate significant increases in the costs of fuel, food, and construction materials which have been rising steadily this past year.
+- The substantial reduction in Maine's VMT that appeared due to the COVID-19 pandemic has rebounded with Maine's 2022 VMT approximately 0.5% higher than the 2019 pre-pandemic volume.
+This growth trend appears to be continuing in 2023 with an increase of approximately 3.6% through the end of May when compared to where we were at this point in 2022. - Maine's economy continues to be affected by inflation in many sectors including the costs of fuel, food, and construction materials which have been rising steadily this past year.
 Labor shortages in many economic sectors exist right now.
-It remains to be seen how severely this could impact the tourism industry in Maine in 2022 and beyond. - Multi-agency safety efforts will continue to be refined and focused on primary serious crash trends such as lane departure and vulnerable users. - Based on recruitment difficulties along with state and local budgetary constraints, law enforcement agencies will continue to experience staffing challenges, reducing the effective crash-reducing impact that their on-road presence has. - Impaired driving is a growing concern both due to legalization of marijuana and increased illicit drug usage.
-The growing impairment problem translates to serious crash exposures.
+A busy year for the tourism industry in Maine is expected as early indicators show demand for travel will continue to be strong in 2023. - Multi-agency safety efforts will continue to be refined and focused on primary serious crash trends such as lane departure and vulnerable users. - Based on recruitment difficulties along with state and local budgetary constraints, law - enforcement agencies will continue to experience staffing challenges, reducing the effective crash-reducing impact that their on-road presence has. - Impaired driving is a growing concern both due to legalization of marijuana and increased illicit drug usage.
+That growing impairment problem translates to serious crash exposures.

-Maine Statewide PM-1 Safety Performance Targets 2023 2022 2021 2020 2019 Number of Fatalities 160 160 158 161 165 Number of Serious Injuries 710 715 725 737 737.6 Rate of Fatalities 1.12 1.12 1.12 1.07 1.1 Rate of Serious Injuries 4.8 4.9 5.02 4.9 4.9 Number of Non-Motorized Fatalities and Serious Injuries 85 87 89 90 91
+Maine Statewide PM-1 Safety Performance Targets 2024 2023 2022 2021 2020 Number of Fatalities 160 160 160 158 161 Number of Serious Injuries 709 710 715 725 737 Rate of Fatalities 1.12 1.12 1.12 1.12 1.07 Rate of Serious Injuries 4.79 4.8 4.9 5.02 4.9 Number of Non-Motorized Fatalities and Serious Injuries 85 85 87 89 90